bjhomer/HSImageSidebarView/README.md

 HSImageSidebarView
 ==================

-HSImageSidebarView is a subclass of UIview for displaying a collection of images.
+`HSImageSidebarView` is a subclass of `UIView` for displaying a collection of images.
 It was designed specifically with the iPad in mind, but should work on the iPhone as well.
 The images are arranged either horizontally or vertically, depending on the dimensions of the view.
 It supports selection, scrolling, drag-and-drop rearranging, and drag-and-drop deletion.
-The API is patterned after UITableView, so it will be familiar to Cocoa Touch programmers.
+The API is patterned after `UITableView`, so it will be familiar to Cocoa Touch programmers.

 ![Sample screenshot](https://github.com/bjhomer/HSImageSidebarView/raw/master/Sample/sampleImage.png)

-An HSImageSidebarView is created using the standard initWithFrame: method on UIView.
+An `HSImageSidebarView` is created using the standard `initWithFrame:` method on `UIView`.

     // Create an 80-pixel sidebar on the left side of the screen HSImageSidebarView *sidebar = [[HSImageSidebarView alloc] initWithFrame:CGRectMake(0, 0, 80, 1024)];